Zero Freitas: Publicity

 The extent of Freitas's collection was first revealed to the world after details were published in an article in The New York Times Magazine in August 2014.
 At that time he was estimated to have "several million" records.
 By March 2015, his collection was estimated at six million, making his the largest record collection in existence.
 Freitas was unable to explain why he continues to acquire so many records, saying "I’ve gone to therapy for 40 years to try to explain this to myself".
 He collects 33, 45 and 78 rpm records of any style of music or speech.
 The records are cleaned and cataloged by a team of assistants that he has recruited but he is acquiring new material faster than they can work and only 250,000 records have been processed so far.
 He keeps 100,000 records at home.
-The collection includes many rareties such as "Heartache Souvenirs"/"Chicken Shack," by William Powell but it also includes up to 30% duplication.
+The collection includes many rarities such as "Heartache Souvenirs"/"Chicken Shack" by William Powell, but it also includes up to 30% duplication.
 Those duplicates are now beginning to be sold off.
 Ten thousand Brazilian records were given to the ARChive of Contemporary Music where they form the Zero Freitas Brazilian Music Collection.

 As Freitas has become well known, collectors have begun to offer him their collections.
 In October 2014 alone he acquired one million records from another collector for 200,000 reais.
 In 2015, Terence McEwan of the San Francisco Opera gave Freitas 6,500 classical LPs.
 Freitas continues to maintain agents around the world, including in Mexico, New York and Nigeria.
 These enable him to buy a diverse range of material such as the collection of the late Bob Hope and the 100,000 albums of Cuban music he has acquired.
 His staff joke that the island of Cuba must be rising due to the weight of material that Freitas has removed.